chaitu-ycr/chaitu-ycr.github.io/docs/Programming/Python/Basics/003_loops.md

 | `pass`      | Placeholder, does nothing                | `pass`                        |

 Use these constructs to control the flow of your programs efficiently! 🚀

+## 🧪 Practice Exercises

+1. Create a program that prints numbers from 1 to 20, but skips multiples of 3.
+2. Write a function that takes a list of names and prints each name with its length.
+3. Implement a countdown timer using a `while` loop that counts down from 10 to 0, printing each number.
+4. Create a program that finds the first even number in a list and breaks out of the loop when found.
+5. Write a program that uses a `for` loop to calculate the factorial of a number provided by the user.
+6. Implement a program that prints the Fibonacci sequence up to a specified number using a `while` loop.